-- (5) enables the use by Kāi Tahu of Native Reserves and Māori Land, for papakāika, kāika, nohoaka, marae and marae related activities in accordance with MW-P4, - (6) restricts the establishment of non-rural activities which could adversely affect, including by way of reverse sensitivity or fragmentation, the productive capacity of highly productive land, or existing or anticipated primary production and rural industry activities, except as provided for in (5) or the NPS-HPL.
+- (2) maintains rural areas as places where people live, work and recreate and where a range of activities and services are required to support these rural functions, and provide for social and economic wellbeing within rural communities and the wider region, - (3) prioritises land-based primary production on highly productive land in accordance with the NPS-HPL, except as provided for in (5) below, - (5) enables the use by Kāi Tahu of Native Reserves and Māori Land, for papakāika, kāika, nohoaka, marae and marae related activities in accordance with MW-P4, - (6) restricts the establishment of non-rural activities which could adversely affect, including by way of reverse sensitivity or fragmentation, the productive capacity of highly productive land, or existing or anticipated primary production and rural industry activities, except as provided for in (5) or the NPS-HPL.

-UFD-P8 - Rural lifestyle development 188
+UFD-P8 - Rural lifestyle development.
+130